-Debska tells the story of three female alcoholics, without unnecessary pathos or attempts to shock the viewer with physiology.
+Dębska tells the story of three female alcoholics without unnecessary pathos or attempts to shock the viewer with physiology.
 The characters are polished and attractive.
-Debski’s warm and empathetic lens portrays three heroines at different stages of alcohol addiction.
+Dębska's warm and empathetic lens portrays three heroines at different stages of alcohol addiction.
 She tries to show the complexity of this disease, defenses that the women employ to justify ongoing drinking, and some of the family dynamics related to alcoholism.
-The stories of an accomplished surgeon who drinks at work, a successful lawyer who uses her husband's political inﬂuence to cover her alcohol use related deeds, and an ambitious university student who "is playing (really) hard” are intertwined.
-On the surface, it seems that each of them is doing exceptionally well or is on the top of their career.
-They do not see it as a problem.
-They use drinking to “cope with the stress” of their success, motherhood, and other social obligations.
-They do not see themselves as alcoholics, and they think they can make changes if they wanted to.
-They deal with the disease in different ways, lose different things due to the addiction, and hit one rock bottom after another.
-There is no happy ending here for all of the three women, just as there is no happy ending in a life for many people affected by addiction.
-Debska tries to avoid moralizing or preaching and points out the real-life dangers of drinking.
+The stories of an accomplished surgeon (Teresa) who drinks at work, a successful lawyer who uses her husband's political inﬂuence to cover her alcohol use-related deeds (Dorota), and an ambitious university student who "is playing (really) hard" (Magda) are intertwined.
+On the surface, each of these women is seemingly excelling at their respective careers.
+They do not see their alcohol use as a problem—thinking they have the ability to stop at any time.
+Drinking is simply a coping mechanism for dealing with life, the stress of their success, motherhood, or other social obligations.
+Each of them deals with the disease differently, losing different things due to the addiction and hitting one rock bottom after another.
+There is no happy ending here for all three women, mirroring the lack of a happy ending for many people affected by addiction.
+Dębska tries to avoid moralizing or preaching and points out the real-life dangers of drinking.

-In her movie, Debska attempts to give hope that recovery is possible.
+In her movie, Dębska attempts to give hope that recovery is possible.
 Women can and do recover.
-Admitting to having a problem with drinking may be a problem in and of itself, due to the social stigma; the worry of how disruptive going to treatment would be too normal life for a high school or college student.
+Admitting to having a problem with drinking may be a problem in and of itself, due to the social stigma; the worry of treatment being disruptive to normal life for a high school or college student.
 It may disrupt essential parts of life, such as graduation, work, or childcare.
-Treatment issues that girls and women face are more relational; they focus on self-reliance, empowerment, not trusting others blindly, self-care, and self-respect.
+Treatment issues that women and girls face are more relational; they focus on self-reliance, empowerment, not trusting others blindly, self-care, and self-respect.
 Recognizing the truth is part of recovery.
 Addiction is more devastating for women, as it is an isolating condition, and women and girls tend to lose their connections to addiction faster.

 Alcoholism and addiction is very much a family disease.
-The relationships change with the progression of the disease.
+Relationships change with the progression of the disease.
 Often there may be other family members, parents, or signiﬁcant others who also struggle with addiction or do not recognize it.
-Learning about addiction, recognizing unhealthy boundaries, enabling behaviors, relational guilt, and understanding the true meaning of empathy are all part of the journey of recovery.
+Learning about addiction, recognizing unhealthy boundaries, enabling behaviors, relational guilt, and understanding the true meaning of empathy are part of the recovery journey.